 Elevation: 9,271 ft

-Climbing and access information for this p2k peak is found on pages 360 to 361.
+Climbing and access information for this peak is on Pages 360-361 of the book.
 For information on traversing Bonneville, Snow Peak and Haystack Mountain, click on this sentence.
 Below you will find additional, detailed climbing route information by Livingston Douglas and Ken Jones.
 Updated November 2018

-Although not reaching 10,000 feet Bonneville Peak is a big mountain and it takes a long climb to reach its summit which is the highest point in Bannock County.
+Although not reaching 10,000 feet, Bonneville Peak is a big mountain.
+It is the highest point in Bannock County and it takes a long climb to reach its summit.
 Fortunately, the trails are good.
 The scenery is even better.
+USGS Bonneville Peak

 Northwest Spur/North Ridge, Class 2

-From the base of the ski lifts, hike S then SE up flattened field grass then thick desert scrub.
+From the base of the ski lifts, hike south then southeast up flattened field grass then thick desert scrub.
 Follow a beaten footpath under the southernmost ski lift briefly until it dies out.
-Bushwhack R/S up onto the obvious Northwest Spur.
-Climb up the spur, staying R/SW of the ridge crest to have easier going in dirt-cleared areas.
-Grind your way upward until you reach the CAT track/service road at about 7,850 feet as it crosses the Northwest Spur as part of its ascent from the ski lifts to the N. Hike up the CAT track as it does a series of steep switchbacks and ends at the top of a ski lift at about 8,500 feet.
+Bushwhack right/south up onto the obvious northwest spur.
+Climb up the spur, staying right/southwest of the ridge crest to have easier going in dirt-cleared areas.
+Grind your way upward until you reach the CAT track/service road at about 7,850 feet as it crosses the northwest spur as part of its ascent from the ski lifts to the north.
+Hike up the CAT track as it does a series of steep switchbacks and ends at the top of a ski lift at about 8,500 feet.
 There is a ski patrol shack here.
 Please note that the ski lift and CAT track/road end at a higher point than is indicated on the USGS topo map.

-The top of the ski lift (and the ski patrol cabin) are directly on the ridge crest of the Northwest Spur.
+The top of the ski lift (and the ski patrol cabin) are directly on the ridge crest of the northwest spur.
 From here, pick up a good use trail that goes from the ski patrol cabin up into the steep forest above.
-This use trail goes all the way to the North Ridge of Bonneville Peak.
-If you happen to lose the trail while in the forest (and that is possible), simply follow the ridge crest SE and you will eventually pick up the trail again.
-The ridge crest has a wide, massive gully on its L/NE side that is a good navigational tool if you end up bushwhacking a section of this climb to the summit ridge.
+This use trail goes all the way to the north ridge of Bonneville Peak.
+If you happen to lose the trail while in the forest, simply follow the ridge crest southeast and you will eventually pick up the trail again.
+The ridge crest has a wide, massive gully on its left/northeast side that is a good navigational tool if you end up bushwhacking a section of this climb to the summit ridge.

 You eventually emerge from the forest in an open grassy field just below a rocky buttress.
-The trail bends R/S here to skirt the W side of the buttress.
-Immediately after passing the S side of the rocky outcrop, the trail bends L/E to climb up onto the summit ridge.
-The trail quickly reaches the crest of the North Ridge of Bonneville Peak.
+The trail bends right/south here to skirt the west side of the buttress.
+Immediately after passing the south side of the rocky outcrop, the trail bends left/east to climb up onto the summit ridge.
+The trail quickly reaches the crest of the north ridge of Bonneville Peak.
 The ridge is open terrain and is a combination of ground boulders, talus, and desert scrub.
-The use trail is weaker here but is generally on the R/E side of the ridge crest.
+The use trail is weaker here but is generally on the right/east side of the ridge crest.
 But you don’t really need it at this point anyway.
-There are areas where the forest on the W side of the mountain reaches up to the ridge crest.
+There are areas where the forest on the west side of the mountain reaches up to the ridge crest.
 Avoid the forest at all costs.
 The open terrain is much easier to navigate.

-From the summit of Bonneville Peak, follow the rounded ridge SSE then S to reach the gentle 8,660-foot saddle connecting Bonneville to Snow Peak.
-The South Ridge is a combination of thick desert scrub, trees, talus fields, and a boulder/scrub mix.
-Near its S end, it has cliff bands and boulders to navigate (with veg mixed in to complicate matters).
+From the summit of Bonneville Peak, follow the rounded ridge south-southeast then south to reach the gentle 8,660-foot saddle connecting Bonneville to Snow Peak.
+The south ridge is a combination of thick desert scrub, trees, talus fields, and a boulder/scrub mix.
+Near its south end, it has cliff bands and boulders to navigate (with veg mixed in to complicate matters).
 This is no simple Class 2 walk-up.

-The South Ridge is best on its E side higher up (open terrain with easy talus slopes).
-Lower down, the ridge crest and just to the W of it seems to work best.
-If you wander off, the W side gets very rough.
-It is better to err on the E side of this ridge.
+The south ridge is best on its east side higher up (open terrain with easy talus slopes).
+Lower down, the ridge crest and just to the west of it seems to work best.
+If you wander off, the west side gets very rough.
+It is better to err on the east side of this ridge.

-From I-15 at Inkom, take exit 58 southbound.
+From I-15 at Inkom, take Exit 58 southbound.
 Bear right at the bottom of the ramp toward Inkom.
 Continue straight at 0.8 miles (don’t bear left to return to I-15).
-Left at 2.2 miles, signed to Pebble Creek ski area.
-Right 0.3 mile later on Green Canyon Road (again signed for the ski area); follow this road up hill to its end (about 4.25 more miles) at the ski area.
+Go left at 2.2 miles, signed to Pebble Creek ski area.
+Go right 0.3 mile later onto Green Canyon Road (again signed for the ski area).
+Follow this road uphill to its end at the ski area, about 4.25 more miles.
 Park in the upper lot.

-Hike up the ski hill, and near the head of the lower ski lift (the short one, from the lower parking lot) pick up the jeep trail.
+Hike up the ski hill.
+Near the head of the lower ski lift (the short one from the lower parking lot), pick up the service road/jeep trail.
 Follow the main track (there are a number of branches) up under the two main lifts.
 Eventually, you will reach the top of the highest lift.
 From here, go up and right, following the path of least resistance.
 If you head straight up the ridge you will meet a cliff band — this can be bypassed by skirting its base to the right.
 Continue up and right to the ridge, turn right and follow the ridge to the summit of Bonneville Peak.
 There is a small building that used to house an antenna on top — I didn’t find or leave a register.

-Round trip statistics: 4 to 7 miles (depending on if you go straight up hill or wind on the jeep road), 2600 ft, 4 to 5 hours without rushing.
+Round trip statistics: 4 to 7 miles (depending on if you go straight uphill or do the switchbacks on the service road), 2,600 feet of elevation gain, 4 to 5 hours without rushing.